"We were all practically thrown out": witness from one of the passengers of the train derailment in Gelida

 "Eternal" wait

-Now, three hours after the accident, David admits it's difficult to calculate the time that passed between noticing the collision and seeing help arrive.
-"Access was incredibly difficult.
+Three hours after the accident, David admitted that it was difficult to calculate the time that had passed between noticing the collision and seeing help arrive: "Access was incredibly difficult.
 I don't know if it was 20 minutes or half an hour, I don't know...
-But the wait felt endless until we saw the firefighters, the Mossos d'Esquadra (Catalan police), and the emergency services," he recounts.
-Although David escaped the collision unharmed, he was taken to a field hospital in the Cavas Torelló area of Sant Sadurní d'Anoia.
-"They were fantastic, absolutely fantastic," he says.
+But the wait felt endless until we saw the firefighters arrive."
+Although David escaped the collision unharmed, he was taken to the Cavas Torelló in Sant Sadurní d'Anoia, where a field hospital had been set up.
+"They did a fantastic job, a fantastic job," he said.